Skip to main content

 • a link-in-bio page standing in for a real home base

-The pattern is "the internet version of the business is lagging behind the real one."
+Local businesses around here aren't bad at what they do.
+The internet version of the business is just lagging behind the real one.

 Why this keeps happening

-They are seeing patients, running crews, coaching clients, handling inventory, doing payroll, chasing permits, training staff, answering the phone, and trying to keep the lights on.
+Most of the owners I want Tacemus to work with aren't lazy — they're slammed.
+They're seeing patients, running crews, coaching clients, handling inventory, doing payroll, chasing permits, training staff, picking up the phone, and trying to keep the lights on.
+The website gets whatever attention is left over, which is usually none.
+That's completely understandable.
+But understandable and harmless aren't the same thing.

 What the weak website is actually signaling